kontent-ai-bot/kontent-jekyll/README.md

-data_resolver                   | Class name of the data items resolver, see Resolvers section content_link_resolver           | Class name of rich text content link resolver, see Resolvers section inline_content_item_resolver    | Class name of rich text inline content item resolver, see Resolvers section max_linked_items_depth          | Maximum depth of resolved linked items default_layout                  | Default layout filename without the extension used for all content languages                       | Array of languages to retrieve, if not specified then Kentico Cloud project default language will be loaded
+data_resolver                   | Class name of the data items resolver, see Resolvers section content_link_resolver           | Class name of rich text content link resolver, see Resolvers section inline_content_item_resolver    | Class name of rich text inline content item resolver, see Resolvers section custom_site_processor           | Class name of your custom site processor, see Custom Site Processor section max_linked_items_depth          | Maximum depth of resolved linked items default_layout                  | Default layout filename without the extension used for all content languages                       | Array of languages to retrieve, if not specified then Kentico Cloud project default language will be loaded